WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 divisor.

-There is a strong desire to catch situations where a `fixed_point` value transitions to a flushed state to causes any bits to overflow.
+There is a strong desire to catch situations where a `fixed_point` value transitions to a flushed state.
 However, it is unacceptable that this should necessarily require a run-time check.
-Additionally it is not net established by which method an error should be flagged.

 For this reason, it is left to the user to avoid flush events and for such events to result in undefined behavior.
 This is not an ideal